Language Transfer

 Another issue that some people might find a bit off-putting is that all of the lessons are untitled and so you don’t know what you’ll be covering in each.
 This too may make it harder to think back over what you’ve covered in each although I’m not sure if that is partially intended as it ‘frees’ your mind and enables you to focus on the content without having it ‘locked up’ in a particular audio or on a particular piece of paper.

-I think though that this does show that the Language Transfer isn’t like other courses and that the whole look to it is very basic with all of the focus on providing you with quality content for free.
+I think that this does show that the Language Transfer isn’t like other courses and that the whole look to it is very basic with all of the focus on providing you with quality content for free.

 The Language Transfer courses don’t pretend to have the answer to all of your learning needs.

-For instance, while you learn a bit about the culture as you go, you certainly don’t learn much about it and Mihalis actually encourages you to use the introductory material that he provides you with to start your own journey of discovery whether that is reading books in the language you’re learning, watching films or reading the news.
+For instance, while you learn a bit about the culture as you go, you certainly don’t learn much about it and Mihalis encourages you to use the introductory material that he provides you with to start your own journey of discovery whether that is reading books in the language you’re learning, watching films or reading the news.
 As such, don’t expect to listen to conversations in the courses.

 They are only intended to provide you with building blocks and the basics (well, they go much further than that in terms of the grammar) while teaching you how to learn the language yourself from then on.

-While the lessons may not be the most fun thing ever and they all follow exactly the same format with no exercises for you to do, I do believe that they are very effective and you certainly cover loads of material in a very short amount of time.
-Don’t let the basic look of the Language Transfer fool you – all of the material is very well thought out and presented and the audio lessons are well recorded.
+While the lessons may not be the most fun thing ever and they all follow exactly the same format with no exercises for you to do, I do believe that they are very effective, and you certainly cover loads of material in a very short amount of time.
+Don’t let the basic look of Language Transfer fool you – all of the material is very well thought out and presented and the audio lessons are well recorded.

 As they are introductory courses, you will certainly need to use other resources if you want to become fluent but both the Swahili and Greek courses which I checked out will teach you loads of grammar, quite a bit of vocabulary and will really teach you how to get to grips with each language.

-As aforementioned, the Language Transfer courses are completely free and so you really can just go to the website and try out the language lessons for yourself.
+The Language Transfer courses are completely free and so you really can just go to the website and try out the language lessons for yourself.

-Mihalis produces the courses out of love for languages and teaching others and has vowed to always keep them free.
-You can, however, fund him and support the project by making a donation on the website and with each donation you get to vote for which language course he produces next.
+You can, however, fund him and support the project by donating on the website and with each donation you get to vote for which language course he produces next.

 If you like the courses I would definitely recommend making a contribution as it’s just Mihalis producing all of this amazing content.